For more information about resources for immigrants and undocumented, please visit our Resource Guide.

 How to proceeed if you overstayed your tourist visa

-Due to the closure of airports as a result of the novel coronavirus last year, many tourists were unable to leave the country before their tourist visas expired.
-USCIS suggested tourists apply for an extension which could extend their stay up to an extra 6 months from the date of expiration.
+Due to the closure of airports stemming from the novel coronavirus, many tourists were unable to leave the country before their tourist visas expired.
+U.S. Citizenship and Immigration Services suggested tourists apply for an extension which could extend their stay up to an extra six months from the date of expiration.
 In normal times the agency recommends applying 45 days before the authorized stay expires.
 Because of the pandemic, some tourists did not have enough time to apply.

-A year ago in our article, we recommended individuals apply regardless of how soon their visa would expire (even if it had expired).
+We recommend individuals apply regardless of how soon their visa would expire (even if it had expired).
 The application would excuse them for overstaying due to special reasons beyond their control.
-USCIS was flexible on late applications, given the circumstance of the pandemic affecting the world.
+USCIS was flexible on late applications, given the circumstance of the pandemic affecting the travel accessibility.

 We spoke with media correspondents from USCIS, CBP, and also contacted ActionNYC to see what options are available for returning.